huifanglim/improved-fortnight/docs/setup.md

 4. Enter your password

-5. Enter "CREATE DATABASE db" to create a new database, where db is the database name.
+5. Enter "CREATE DATABASE db;" to create a new database, where db is the database name.

 6. Enter "\l".